 Does EdgeRouter support WireGuard natively?

 As of some EdgeRouter firmware versions, WireGuard is not consistently native.
 You may need community solutions or to run WireGuard on a separate device and route traffic through it.
 Check your current EdgeOS release notes for WireGuard support status.
-Windscribe vpn edge extension guide: setup, features, performance, privacy, and Edge browser integration
+How to access edge vpn 2026

 How do I test VPN connectivity on EdgeRouter?